$249; payment is due upon registration

 - Parental consent form, which will be sent by email via DocuSign

 This program will require the download and installation of software and the use of video conferencing.
 To participate, students should plan to use a laptop or desktop computer with the minimum specifications:

-- 4 GB minimum and 8 GB recommended of RAM
+- There is a 4 GB minimum—8 GB is recommended—needed of RAM

 - Windows/Mac OS preferred